nottrobin/robinwinslow.uk/_posts/2015-03-30-foreigners-and-the-nhs.md

 Doing something about it
 ---

-If you agree that this is a terrible policy, [for the next 12 hours you can sign this petition](http://epetitions.direct.gov.uk/petitions/76086).
+If you agree that this is a terrible policy, [you can sign this petition until March 30th](http://epetitions.direct.gov.uk/petitions/76086).
 After that, I guess there may be another petition.

 Or, on May 7th, vote for [a party](https://www.greenparty.org.uk/news/2014/02/10/natalie-bennett-speech-immigration-policy-time-for-the-facts,-time-for-humanity/) that doesn't [hate immigrants](http://labourlist.org/2015/03/i-hate-labours-immigration-mug-but-i-hate-their-immigration-pledge-even-more/).